-|The patella is unusual in being a sesamoid bone, which means that it is integrated within a tendon.|
+The patella is unusual in being a sesamoid bone, which means that it is integrated within a tendon.

 Injury of the extensor mechanism

+The four heads of the quadriceps all exert tension through their common tendon (quadriceps tendon), then the embedded patella and its patellar tendon.
+As the muscles contract, the patella acts as a fulcrum making the contraction more efficient, and straightening the tibia bone.
 Injury to any part of this chain of structures may result in decreased extension or weakness of extension.
 A tear of the muscle, or either tendon or a fracture of the patella or avulsion of the bony attachments may all have similar outcomes.

 Extensor Mechanism Disruption after Total Knee Arthroplasty: A Case Series and Review of Literature.
 Vaishya R,Amit Kumar Agarwal AK and Vijay V. Cureus.
 2016 Feb; 8(2): e479.